ChrisBall/Dub-Siren-Files/Farnell BOM.md

 1 x A4 laser grade 3mm plywood, cut  	(most laser cutting services should be able to take the .svg files given)

+####Notes:

+The A10K Pots given in the list above have not yet been tested in situ.